marcovdss/Crypofolder/readme.md

 # 🔒 Crypofolder - Folder Encryption System

 ## Overview
-This project provides a **secure AES-256 encryption system** to protect all files inside a folder.
+This study project tries to provides a **secure AES-256 encryption system** to protect all files inside a folder.
 It encrypts and decrypts files using a password, ensuring privacy and security.

 ## Features
 ✅ AES-256 encryption (CBC mode) for strong security